 Columbus Behavioral Center is situated on a 6.2 acre campus in Bartholomew County in Columbus, Ind., 45 miles south of Indianapolis on I-65.
 CBC is centrally located between Indianapolis (45 minute drive), Louisville (1 hour drive), and Cincinnati (1 ½ hour drive).
 Our outpatient location is 4015 Vickers Drive.
 For specific driving directions, please see the directions page of our website.

 Our facility specializes in residential treatment, so we don’t have acute stabilization services at our facility.
 We maintain close relationships with Valle Vista Health System and Meadows Hospital, both of which offer acute hospitalization services.
 You can call Valle Vista in Greenwood (800-447-1348), Wellstone Regional Hospital (877-999-9355), or Meadows in Bloomington (800-972-4410) at any time to receive additional help.

-Our facility specializes in residential treatment, so we don’t have free assessment services at our facility.
-We do have close relationships with acute hospitals Valle Vista in Greenwood (800-447-1348), Wellstone Regional Hospital (877-999-9355), or Meadows in Bloomington (800-972-4410) which offer free confidential assessments for all ages.
+Our facility specializes in residential treatment, so we don’t have no cost assessment services at our facility.
+We do have close relationships with acute hospitals Valle Vista in Greenwood (800-447-1348), Wellstone Regional Hospital (877-999-9355), or Meadows in Bloomington (800-972-4410) which offer no cost confidential assessments for all ages.

 Columbus Behavioral Center for Children and Adolescents is a residential treatment facility committed to enhancing the mental health of children and adolescents by implementing quality therapeutic, behavioral and medical interventions.
-As an ethically and fiscally responsible organization, we strive to serve residents, their families and the community by providing a safe and compassionate environment in which healing can occur.
+As an ethically and fiscally responsible organization, we strive to serve residents, their families and the community by providing a secure and compassionate environment in which healing can occur.

 To be a premier provider of residential mental health services for children and adolescents, demonstrating positive patient outcomes and family-centered care.